 Within the department of mental retardation there are two majors: (1) Special Education: Mental Retardation for those students who wish to become teachers of educable level children (either elementary or secondary) and (2) Special Education: Trainable Mentally Retarded (all levels).
-The ratio of the number of students being trained to be teachers of educable level children to the number being trained as teachers of trainable mentally retarded children is approximately 3 to 1.
+The ratio of the number of students being trained to be teachers of educable level children to the number of being trained as teachers of trainable mentally retarded children is approximately 3 to 1.

 If an individual wishes to be endorsed as a teacher of both Educable Mentally Retarded and Trainable Mentally Retarded persons, the student must student teach in each area.
-Even though dual endorsement is therefore possible, a student may not use these programs for a double major of Special Eudcation: Mental

-Retardation, and Special Education: Trainable Mentally Retarded.
+Even though dual endorsement is therefore possible, a student may not use these programs for a double major of Special Education: Mental Retardation, and Special Education: Trainable Mentally Retarded.

-All student ts in either major are required to take:

-EDSE 100 Education of Exceptional Children

-EDSE 160 Introduction to Speech Correction

-ED8E 304 Introduction to Measurement of the Handicapped

-EDSE 305 Educational Prescription and Programming for

-Exceptional Children4

-EDSE 310 Introduction to Mental Retardation

-EDSE 412 Curriculum Development and Methodology for Mentally

-Retarded: Elementary Level

-EDSE 421 Behavior Management in the Classroom

-EDRD 310 Improvement of Instruction in Reading

-FA 229 Art for the Exceptional Child

-or

-IA 359 Construction Activities in the Elementary Classroom

-PSY 230 Human Growth and Development

-35

-•••
+All studenta in either major are required to take: edse 100 Education of Exceptional Children EDSE 160 Introduction to Speech/Language Disorders EDSE 304 Introduction to Measurement of the Handicapped EDSE 305 Educational Prescription and Programming for Exceptional Children EDSE 810 Introduction to Mental Retardation EDSE 412 Curriculum Development and Methodology for Mentally Retarded: Elementary Level EDSE 421 Introduction to Classroom Management EDRD 310 Improvement of Instruction in Reading P A 229 Art for the Exceptional Child IA 259 Industrial Arts Activities for the Exceptional Child PSY 230 Human Growth and Development EDFE 270 School and Community Aide 36

-Plu 18 Electi ves to total 48 hours.
+Plus Electives to total 48 hours.

-Stu idents s pecializing in teaching EMR students at the secondary level must

-take: a secondary level mass

-EDSE 413 Curriculum Development and Methodology for

-Mentally Retarded: Secondary Level

-and the following:

-VTE 310 Vocational Education Foundation - Seminars

-VTE 410 Cooperative Education and Coordination Techniques

-Recommended electives in Vocational Teacher Education:

-VTE 210 Career Opportunities

-VTE 290 Direct Occupational Experiences

-VTE 411 Vocational Student Organizations

-VTE 415 Seminar: VICA

-VTE 430 Vocational Education for Learners with Special Needs

-Stu dents s pecializing in teaching the trainable must take:

-EDSE 311 Education of the Trainable Mentally Retarded4

-EDSE 312 Seminar: Teaching the TMR

-EDSE 414 Problems in Teaching Trainable Mentally Retarded Children

-EDSE 415 Vocational Training for TMRs4

-14

-••

-TTS • . •
+Stu ients s pecializing in teaching EMR students at the secondary level must take: • EDSE 418 Curriculum Development and Methodology for Mentally Retarded: Secondary Level and the following: VTE 310 Vocational Education Foundation Seminars VTE 410 Cooperative Education and Coordination Techniques Recommended electives in Vocational Teacher Education: VTE 430 Vocational Education for Learners with Special Needs Stu dents s ecializing in teaching the trainable must take: EDSE 311 Education of the Trainable Mentally Retarded EDSE 312 Seminar: Teaching the TMR EDSE 414 Problems in Teaching Trainable Mentally Retarded Children4 EDSE 415 Vocational Training for TMRs 14